A Christian–Islamic Encounter for Peace in Lebanon and the Region on the Occasion of the Feast of the Annunciation

 Attendees were His Excellency the Apostolic Nuncio to Lebanon Archbishop Paolo Borgia; His Eminence Bishop Mar Matthias Charles Mrad, Patriarchal Vicar of the Syriac Catholic Archdiocese of Beirut and Head of the Episcopal Committee for Christian-Muslim Dialogue in Lebanon; the MECC Secretary General Professor Michel Abs; Father Dr. Antoine Al Ahmar, Director of the MECC Theological and Ecumenical Department; Father Movses Garen Yosolkanian, Coordinator of the MECC Eco-Justice Justice Unit; and Lawyer Professor Ibrahim Traboulsi, Member of the MECC Executive Committee.
 The Encounter also brought together Christian, Muslim, and Druze Spiritual Leaders, Religious, social, and cultural figures, educational and academic personalities, members of the Episcopal Committee for Christian–Muslim Dialogue, and some MECC colleagues.

-At the beginning, the MECC Secretary General Professor Michel Abs delivered a speech entitled “Mary’s Annunciation and the Unity of a Nation,” in which he noted that “Mary’s status is unmatched among peoples.
-She is the mother who embraced the incarnation of the Savior, cared for Him, raised Him, and prepared Him to fulfill the mission for which He became incarnate.”
+At the beginning, the MECC Secretary General Professor Michel Abs delivered a speech entitled “Mary’s Annunciation and the Unity of a Nation,” in which he noted that “Mary’s status among nations is unmatched.
+She is the mother who embraced the incarnation of the Savior, nurtured Him, prepared Him, and guided Him to fulfill His mission.”

-He added: “The Lebanese, and this also applies to neighboring peoples, are in a constant search for what unites them and forms a shared space among their diverse components, in the face of all attempts at division and fragmentation that have targeted us for decades.
-Thus, the Lebanese found in Mary a unifying figure, and in the Feast of the Annunciation a space of harmony and concord.”
+He added: “The Lebanese, and the peoples of the region, continually seek what unites them and builds common ground across their diverse communities, against decades of attempts at division and fragmentation.
+In Mary, the Lebanese have found a unifying figure, and in the celebration of the Annunciation, a space of harmony and solidarity.”

 In turn, His Eminence Sheikh Bilal Al-Mulla delivered a speech saying: “In this small country Lebanon, circumstances have led to pass through this year amid some of its harshest security, political, and economic conditions, with divisions on all levels…”